OSGeo/OSGeoLive-doc/en/contact.rst

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.`

-For additional information on the on the distribution of each program review their license as indicated on the page for each program.
+For additional information on the distribution of each program review their license as indicated on the page for each program.

 Community Support